budh333/Unsilencing/README.md

 ## Indexing!

 This is the main result of our project.
-This code collects all our BRAT annotations, extract list of terms used to describe men, women and indigenous peoples and createds and index found in that folder "qualifierbasedindex.xlsx"!
+This code collects all our BRAT annotations, extract list of terms used to describe men, women and indigenous peoples and createds and index "**qualifierbasedindex.xlsx**"!

 ## NER on Testaments